Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/types-subtypes-and-special-abilities.md

 form, and gains a +10 bonus on Disguise checks if it uses this ability to create a disguise.

+### Chaotic Subtype
-**Chaotic Subtype:** A subtype usually applied only to outsiders native to the chaotic-aligned Outer Planes.
+A subtype usually applied only to outsiders native to the chaotic-aligned Outer Planes.
 Most creatures that have this subtype also have chaotic alignments; however, if their alignments change they still retain the subtype.
 Any effect that depends on